Green Party of England and Wales: Natalie Bennett (2012–2016)

 In May 2012, Lucas announced that she would not seek re-election to the post of party leader.
 In September, Australian-born former journalist Natalie Bennett was elected party leader and Will Duckworth deputy leader in the leadership election took place.
 Bennett would take the party further to the left, aiming to make it an anti-austerity party to the left of the Labour Party.

-The 2013 local government elections saw overall gains of 5 seats.
+The 2013 local government elections saw overall gains of five seats.
 The party returned representation for the first time on the councils of Cornwall, Devon, and Essex.
 At the local government elections the following year, the Greens gained 18 seats overall.
-In London, the party won four seats, a gain of two, holding seats in Camden and Lewisham, and gaining seats in Islington and Lambeth.
+In London, the party won four seats, a gain of two.
+It held seats in Camden and Lewisham, and gaining seats in Islington and Lambeth.

+In 2013, there were allegations of factionalism and infighting in the party between liberal, socialist, and eco-anarchist factions.

-At the 2014 European elections, the Green Party finished fourth, above the Liberal Democrats, winning over 1.2 million votes.
+At the 2014 European elections, the Green Party finished fourth, above the Liberal Democrats, winning more than 1.2 million votes.
 The party also increased its European Parliament representation, gaining one seat in the South West England region.

 In September 2014, the Green Party held its 2014 leadership elections.
 Incumbent leader Bennett ran uncontested and retained her status as a party leader.
 The election also saw a change in the elective format for the position of deputy leader.
 The party opted to elect two, gender-balanced deputy leaders, instead of one.
 Amelia Womack and Shahrar Ali won the two positions, succeeding former deputy leader Duckworth.

 In the 2010 general election, the Green Party contested roughly 50% of seats.
 The party announced in October 2014 that Green candidates would be standing for parliament in at least 75% of constituencies in the 2015 general election.
 Following its rapid increase in membership and support, the Green Party also announced it was targeting twelve key seats for the 2015 general election: its one current seat, Brighton Pavilion, held by Lucas since 2010, Norwich South, a Liberal Democrat seat where June 2014 polling put the Greens in second place behind Labour, Bristol West, another Liberal Democrat seat, where they targeted the student vote, St. Ives, where they received an average of 18% of the vote in county elections, Sheffield Central, Liverpool Riverside, Oxford East, Solihull, Reading East, and three more seats with high student populations – York Central, Cambridge, and Holborn and St. Pancras, where leader Bennett stood as the candidate.